 Of all the things to “let go”, don’t let it be your skin

-Momming can be all-consuming and it’s obvious that the cucumber-induced relaxation comas are put on hold for a little while.
+Momming is an all-consuming gig and it’s obvious that the cucumber-induced relaxation comas are put on hold for a while.
 When it comes to self-care, almost everything outside of brushing your teeth feels like a luxury when you have a precious boob monster to cradle.

 But even though my new mommified schedule requires some adjusting (and consistently changes every week), there is one thing that I can’t compromise on: skin care.

 Committing to your skin is so important because it’s hard to fix when it gets bad!
 I’m not saying it’s “impossible”, just that it’s tricky to get back to that youthful quality.
 Because of that fact, long-term skin care is best started asap.

 I struggled with my skin for YEARS… It seemed like no matter what I did (and I did it ALL), my skin just wasn’t working with me.
 I was convinced I’d be 30, 40, 50 with acne, oily, and uneven skin.
 It didn’t help that I am a native Floridian and my skin has been taking a beating since birth.

 I have been downright depressed about my skin more times than I can count.
 So when I found a surprising solution, I ran with it!

 Now, my daily skin care regiment looks a lot like this (if I make time for it):